 10:00-11:00 PM – How to Pitch to Funders

-Instructor: Paul Marengo, Deputy Director, DC Film Alliance
+Instructor: Paul Marengo, Managing Director, DC Film Alliance

 Looking to fund your film, but don’t know where to start or look?
 Join us as we look at different funding options and more.
 Topics will include learning about different funders and which ones are right for your project, approaching and contacting funders, drafting funding letters and emails.

-We’ve all heard horror stories about someone’s brilliant idea being stolen; it makes us shy away from sharing our work.
-When pitching your ideas to funders and executives, it’s important to know how to protect what’s protectable “because ideas aren’t protected by copyright law.
-Join the Washington Area Lawyers for the Arts as we navigate any traps you might find when pitching your projects.
+We’ve all heard horror stories about someone’s brilliant idea being stolen.
+When pitching your ideas to funders and executives, it’s important to know how to protect what is protectable “because ideas aren’t protected by copyright law.”
+Join the Washington Area Lawyers for the Arts as we navigate a discussion about copyright, trademark, fair use, and licensing.

 Afterward “Know Your Rights,” join us for a drop-in clinic on Intellectual Property with team of IP law students from the Antonin Scalia Law School, George Mason University.
 IP Law Students under the supervision of Sandra Aistars, Clinical Professor of Law, will conduct intake interviews to help filmmakers: (1) determine the scope and nature of legal help they might need; (2) determine if they might need a referral to an attorney within WALA’s system; and (3) explain qualifications for pro bono and low bono legal services from WALA.

 2:00-3:30 PM – How to Pitch to Television Executives